menu

 Real Estate

-Most neighborhoods are composed of a mixture of ages of homes, but the Greater Inwood Southwest stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
+Most neighborhoods are composed of a mixture of ages of homes, but this stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
 In fact, 88.5% of the residential real estate here was built in this one time period.

 Migration / Stability